Imagining Central Europe

 Alfrun Kliems (Humboldt-Universität zu Berlin)

-Towards a (New) History of Central European Literature.
-Reflections on a Seemingly Spent Topic >>
+Towards a (New) History of Central European Literature: Reflections on a Seemingly Spent Topic >>

 Danuta Sosnowska (Uniwersytet Warszawski)